malmostad/sitevision_assets/README.md

 # During development
 $ grunt watch          # watch `src` and generate to `public`
-$ coffee app.coffee    # Serve files from `public` on port 3000
+$ coffee app.coffee    # serve files from `public` on port 3000

 # Build for deployment
 $ grunt dist           # generate files to `dist` for deployment
 $ grunt dist --war     # generate a servlet to `dist` for deployment
 ```

-If you’re not, read the rest of the page.
+If you’re not, read the rest of the instructions.

 ## Directory Structure